Endeg/ld42/README.md

 * Refactor: split huge scripts into classes.
 * Pause
 * Save score
-* Cooldown time on slots that just getting empty
 * Better difficulty curve: more items spawn as level progress - player shouldn't decide to stop game and what till all HP=0
 * Fix graphics glitch in HTML5
 * Change GUI Layout to make portrait reactions/score visible.